chauncyf/chauncyf.github.io/_posts/2019-05-24-leetcode-note.md

         PriorityQueue<Integer[]> minQ = new PriorityQueue<>((a, b) -> a[1] - b[1]);

         for (int[] i : intervals) {
-            // if current interval's start time > smallest end time in the minQ, we know that we can use that room
+            // if current interval's start time > smallest end time in the minQ, then we know we can use that room
             // otherwise, we need a new room if (!minQ.isEmpty() && i[0] >= minQ.peek()[1]) minQ.poll();
             minQ.offer(new Integer[]{i[0], i[1]});